unacast/deprecated-unacast.github.io/_posts/2016-06-29-concurrency-in-go.md

 Disclaimer: This post is heavily is inspired by [“Go Concurrency Patterns”](https://www.youtube.com/watch?time_continue=3&v=f6kdp27TYZs) a talk by Rob Pike.

 ## Why is concurrency important?
 Web services today is largely dependent upon I/O. Either from disk, database or an external service.
 Running these operations sequentially and waiting for them to finish will result in a slow and underperforming system.
 Most modern web frameworks solves the basic issues for you.
 That is, without setup it handles each http request concurrently.
-But if you need to do something out of the ordinary, like calling a few external services and combined the results you are mostly on your own.
+But if you need to do something out of the ordinary, like calling a few external services and combine the results you are mostly on your own.

 The two most common models for concurrency that I’ve used is shared-memory model using Threads like in Java.
 Or callbacks used in asynchronously languages like in Node.js.
 I believe that both approaches can be insanely powerful when done right.
 However, that they’re also insanely hard to get right.
 Shared-memory model sharing state/messages through memory using locks and is error-prone to say the least.
 And asynchronous programming is, at least in my experience, a hard programming paradigm reason about and especially to master.